aymenalwch/aymenalwch/README.md

-- Hi, I’m Aymen Alouache a Mechatronics student
+Hi there, I’m Aymen Alouache
-- I’m interested in programing, electronics and cyber security
+- A Mechatronics Engineer
-- I’m currently learning javascript
+- Self-taught Software developer.
+Self-Hosting and cyber security enthusiast.

 <!---
 aymenalwch/aymenalwch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.